Your cart is empty

 For securing frame contents that are flush (level) with the back of the frame, follow these easy steps:

-2. Screw in a screw through the turn button hole and into the frame.
+2. Insert a screw through the turn button hole and into the frame.

 For securing stretcher bars (primarily used for oil paintings) that may protrude out of the frame cavity in the back, follow these easy steps: